stackforge/openstack-sdk-php/doc/oo-tutorial.md

 surface of what the OpenStack PHP-Client library does.
 But hopefully this is enough to get you started with the library.

-The entire library is well documented, and the documentation is [available online](https://FIXME).
-You can also build a local copy by installing [doxygen](http://www.stack.nl/~dimitri/doxygen) (if you haven't already) and running `make docs` in the root of the OpenStack PHP-Client project.
-This will place the generated documents in `docs/api/html`.

 \see oo-tutorial-code.php